Ultimaker/Ultimaker.com-designsystem/src/stories/molecules/layout/brand-card.stories.md

----
-title: Card
----

-A default *'card'* groups related information in a flexible-size container visually resembling a playing card.
+# Brand card

+A *'brand card'* groups a company logo and quote.
-The card should at least contain an image, heading and a short description.
-It might also have a content link.
+The card should contain a logo and a short quote.